The purpose of a library policy is to:

 Special Considerations for Selecting for Children

 Children’s materials are selected to provide pleasurable reading for the sake of reading and to provide information in fields of knowledge that are of interest to children.
 Materials are carefully selected so that children of all ages and abilities are served and so that the collections will stimulate imagination, mental growth, and intellectual development.
-Children’s titles, almost without exception, are reviewed before purchase.
-The reading and viewing activity of children is ultimately the responsibility of parents and legal guardians, who guide and oversee their own children’s development.
+The reading and viewing activity of children is ultimately the responsibility of parents and legal guardians who guide and oversee their own children’s development.
 The Saline County Library does not intrude on that relationship.

-Films, musical recordings, and video games are selected to provide patrons with important musical and film resources of past, present, and future significance—or, a glimpse of what was, what is, and what might be.
-The collection will not shy away from recordings or movies which contain artistic value, even if those recordings are considered to be controversial or experimental, in hopes that their inclusion will invite discussion, thought, and understanding.
+Films and video games are selected to provide patrons with important resources of past, present, and future significance-or, a glimpse of what was, what is, and what might be.
+The collection does not shy away from titles which contain artistic value, even if those titles are considered to be controversial or innovative, in hopes that their inclusion invites discussion, thought, and understanding.

 Special Considerations for Selecting and Developing Nontraditional Collections (or, the Library of Things)